pleak-tools/pleak-leaks-when-ast-transformation/README.md

 ## Using

-You can use the analyser through [Pleak SQL-privacy editor](https://github.com/pleak-tools/pleak-sql-editor).
+You can use the analyser through [Pleak PE-BPMN & Leaks-When editor](https://github.com/pleak-tools/pleak-pe-bpmn-editor).

 ## License